iHizzL/hz-ppirate/README.md

 # hz-ppirate: FiveM Package Spawn Script

 "hz-ppirate" is a dynamic package spawning system for your FiveM server using QBCore.
-Packages spawn at predefined locations and contain random items based on configured probabilities.
+The script is inspired by the concept of porch pirates stealing packages, hence the name (shortened from hz-porchpirates to hz-ppirate).
+Packages spawn at predefined locations and contain random items based on configured probabilities, simulating the thrill and unpredictability of package theft.

 ## Features